-Performance Metrics Relation to Our Strategy Incentive Programs Represented In Adjusted EBITA as Percentage of Revenue The Management Development & Compensation Committee (the "Compensation Committee") believes that adjusted EBITA (defined as net income before interest income, interest expense, intangible amortization, acquisition and integration costs, acquired inventory step-up amortization, and restructuring costs but excluding acquisition operating income, with income tax expense added back) as a percentage of revenue is an important measure of our performance because it measures profitability and efficiency.
-Adjusted EBITA is also a key financial metric that we use internally to measure ongoing financial performance.
+Performance Metrics Relation to Our Strategy Incentive Programs Represented In Adjusted EBITDA as Percentage of Revenue The Management Development & Compensation Committee (the "Compensation Committee") believes that adjusted EBITDA (defined as net income before interest income, interest expense, intangible amortization, depreciation, acquisition and integration costs, acquired inventory step-up amortization, and restructuring costs but excluding acquisition operating income, with income tax expense added back) as a percentage of revenue is an important measure of our performance because it measures profitability and efficiency.
+Adjusted EBITDA is also a key financial metric that we use internally to measure ongoing financial performance.
 Entegris Incentive Plan Business Growth in Excess of Market The Compensation Committee believes that our organic business growth (defined as revenue growth excluding revenue from the first twelve months of our operation of acquired businesses) over a market index based on wafer starts and semiconductor industry capital spending provides a valuable measure of our financial performance relative to our primary industry.
 Because this metric measures growth relative to the semiconductor industry, it only rewards growth above the industry and is agnostic to general industry-wide growth.
-Entegris Incentive Plan Number of Defects Per Million Parts The Compensation Committee believes that the number of defective products per million manufactured is an effective measure of operational excellence, continuous improvement and overall quality.
+Entegris Incentive Plan Number of Customer Complaints Per Thousand Line Items Shipped The Compensation Committee believes that the number of customer complaints per thousand line items shipped is an effective measure of operational excellence, continuous improvement and overall quality.
 A relentless focus on quality allows us to better meet the needs of our customers and their advanced manufacturing processes.
-Entegris Incentive Plan Relative TSR The Compensation Committee believes that TSR as compared with the TSR achieved by the companies that comprise the Philadelphia Semiconductor Index over a three-year period provides an important comparison of how well we are driving stockholder value compared to companies facing similar industry conditions and against which we compete for business, investors and employees, among other things.
+Entegris Incentive Plan Relative TSR The Compensation Committee believes that TSR as compared with the TSR achieved by the companies that comprise the Philadelphia Semiconductor Index over a three-year period provides an important comparison of how well we are driving stockholder value compared to companies facing similar industry conditions and against which we compete for business, investors and employees.
 Long-term incentive compensation